Llena de amor: Plot

 A short time afterwards, Victoria gets control of the family company by orders of Marianela.
 Later, Marianela falls in love with Lirio De Plata without knowing it is actually Emmanuel and she becomes pregnant.
 Ilitia is pregnant with Brandon's baby.
-She discovers the truth about the pregnancy while Emanuel finally understands why he feels as if he's in love with two women: Marianela and Victoria are the same person yet he acts as if he doesn't know.
+She discovers the truth about the pregnancy while Emanuel finally understands why he feels as if he is in love with two women: Marianela and Victoria are the same person yet he acts as if he does not know.
 He makes Marianela fall in love twice like she did with him.
 It is revealed that Gretel is the real daughter of Paula and Máximo.

 He pretends to be paralyzed to assassinate Bernardo, but he kills himself with a shot to the head and reveals to Lorenzo when he beat Axel, that he is his biological son.
 The Captain José Maria Sevilla (El Lirio de Plata), Emmanuel's biological father, sacrifices him and is killed by a corrupt policeman by order of Mauricio Fonseca, who also tried to kill Brandon, Ilitia and his mother Camila by orders of he and Fedra.
-But Lorenzo managed to kill Mauricio for raping Marianela, his daughter Ilitia and other women and Gerardo the murderer of Eva Pavón, Marianela's mother for trying to escape.
+But Lorenzo managed to kill Mauricio for raping his daughter Ilitia. and Gerardo the murderer of Eva Pavón, Marianela's mother for trying to escape.